ceejbot/putter/README.md

 - autocompletions for partially-typed tags
 - present in browsing interface

-tags in tags.yml
+- tags in tags.yml
-fandoms with character lists in fandoms.yml
+- fandoms with character lists in fandoms.yml

 The database seeding process adds them to the appropriate catalogs.
 Seeding process can be re-run at any time to add new tags/fandoms/characters.
 It will update existing fandom data.
 It won't delete any new tags added by users.

 ### Tags

+I've gone through the AO3 tag dataset & pulled out the most-used tags.
+I have a rough cut at what standardization might look like given the tag format proposals below.

+My current thinking is that stories need two kinds of tags: standardized categorization from a fixed list, and free-form categorization at the author's whim.
+Lookup by the first can be made zippy because it's a fixed target.
+Lookup by the second should be handled by search.
+This also requires that a method be available to *promote* free-form tags to standardized tags as popularity demands.

 ### File format